-Stéphanie Chayet, journalist and author of Phantastica, went on France 24 last week to talk about the shifting ideas around psychedelics and their therapeutic applications.
+Stéphanie Chayet, journalist and author of Phantastica, went on France 24 last week to talk about the shifting ideas around psychedelics and their therapeutic applications, known as psychedelic therapy.
 Research centers in Europe (such as Imperial College in England) have been conducting studies on psychedelics for decades.
 However, the majority of the initiatives have been in the United States.

 Chayet’s book and appearance on France 24 is another strong indicator that psychedelics are entering global mainstream consciousness.

 The title of her book refers to the name with which psychedelics were introduced to Western medicine in the early 20th century.
 Chayet argues that these substances could have revolutionized mental health as far back as the sixties.
 Despite this incredible medical potential, negative propaganda and racial profiling resulted in their banishment.